scuzzydude/asimov/asimov.md

 The holders of scoot(84) believe the Houston Rockets are the best team ever because they have the greatest legacy of genius.

 Operating an NBA Franchise as a public good has to make certain tradeoffs.
 First, the measurement of success is not revenue.
-However, enough revenue needs to be generaterd to meet the salary cap and overhead of supporting a team and the fanbase.
+However, enough revenue needs to be generated to meet the salary cap and overhead of supporting a team and the fanbase.

 First, the live venue must fill every seat, every night.
 That's the best way to appreciation.There will be some suites and a few season ticket sections, but we'll do away with corporate sales altogetiher.
 Scoot(84) works as a prime shard, and many shards operate with characteristics that qualify them